viild/timestamp/README.md

 # TimeStamp project
 ## Description

-This projects allows to build timestamp according to a desired format.
-It provides dynamic and static libraries that can be included in any code that runs on Linux.
+The class Timestamp provides possibility to print timestamp in desired format.
+The project provides dynamic and static libraries that can be included in C and C++ code on Linux OS.
+The project is written on C++ but can be used in C code with C API.

-Timestamp can be built in different ways, it depends on provided parameters.
-The basic ones are:

-* TimeStamp Format
-* Date Separator
-* Time Format
-* Time Type
-* Time Date Appearance
-* Milliseconds appearance
-* UTC offset appearance
-* Seconds appearance

-## Basic parameters
+There are 2 ways to use the project:

+* Use pre-defined types with different options
+* Build custom timestamp based on pattern rules

+## Types and options
 ### TimeStamp format

 The project suuports the following TimeStamp formats:

-* [DAY_MONTH_YEAR] Day Month Year
-* [MONTH_DAY_YEAR] Month Day Year
-* [YEAR_MONTH_DAY] Year Month Day
+* [DAY_MONTH_YEAR] Date will be printed in the order "Day, Month, Year"
+* [MONTH_DAY_YEAR] Date will be printed in the order "Month, Day, Year"
+* [YEAR_MONTH_DAY] Date will be printed in the order "Year, Month, Day"
-* [RAW] Shows seconds from EPOCH
+* [RAW] Timestamp is printed as integer value as seconds since EPOCH
+* [CUSTOM] Timestamp will depend on the provided pattern

 ### Date Separator